-Do I have to provide proof of citizenship and identity every year?
+Do I have to provide proof of citizenship and identity each time I renew?

 No. You only have to provide this information once - either when you first apply or on your next annual eligibility review.

 Does this law affect my Food Stamps, CalWORKs, or Healthy Families benefits?